UiP9AV6Y/docker-unifi-controller/README.md

 it is the image user's responsibility to ensure that any use of this image complies with any relevant licenses for all software contained within.

+# changelog

+Note: this changelog tracks changes to the docker image, not the contained software.

+See Ubiquiti [release announcements][] for a list of software releases and their associated changes.

+## 2020-11-20

+* switch base image from **8-jre**
+  to **8-jre-slim-buster**

+## 2020-11-16

+* use buildx for image creation in preparation for multi-arch images.